Bolivian Ram Cichlid Care Guide for Beginners

 Common Health Issues

-Bolivian Rams are hardy, but problems arise with poor care.
+Bolivian Rams are hardy, but poor conditions still cause problems.

-Clean water and varied diet prevent most issues.
+Clean water and a varied diet prevent most issues.

 Are Bolivian Rams Good for Beginners?

-They are not suitable for overcrowded or neglected tanks.
+They are not suitable for rushed setups, overcrowded tanks, or neglected maintenance.

 Final Thoughts